g4s8/g4s8.github.io/_posts/2017-4-12-android-database.md

 [ContentProvider's](https://developer.android.com/reference/android/content/ContentProvider.html),
 even some wrappers for native `.so` libraries.
 But with none of them I was satisfied.

+> This post is outdated!
+I understand a some problems related to
+> described approach.
+So I'm going to publish second part with corrections
+> when I figure out how to do it right.

 ## What's wrong with them?
 The main reason why I don't tolerate [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping)